Research Experience

 What I’ve explored so far

-Altered Hypothalamic Neural Activity and Metabolic Shifts during Cancer Cachexia
+Altered Hypothalamic Neural Activity in the mouse model of Cancer Cachexia

 (Jun.
 2024 - Apr.
 2025)

-What really interested me was that, as the cancer progressed to the refractory stage, agouti-related peptide (AgRP) neurons—which normally promote hunger—became activated.
-This was shown by IHC staining and electrophysiology.
+What really interested me was that, as the cancer progressed to the terminal stage, agouti-related peptide (AgRP) neurons—which normally promote hunger—became activated.
 Despite this activation, however, appetite did not recover.
-I assumed that something might have gone wrong in the downstream feeding circuit.
+I assumed that something might have gone wrong in the downstream feeding circuit—especially within the paraventricular nucleus (PVN).

-In my post-undergraduate research, I functionally examined the neurotransmitter profile of AgRP neurons projecting from the arcuate nucleus (ARC) to the paraventricular nucleus (PVN) and associated changes in PVN neuronal activity during cancer cachexia through analyses of mRNA expression, AgRP projection fiber changes, and the density of c-fos–positive PVN neurons.
-In the canonical feeding circuit, AgRP neurons inhibit PVN neurons to promote feeding.
-Despite strong AgRP signaling, however, PVN neurons were not inhibited; rather those mediating satiety were activated.
-Based on these findings, I reasoned that peripheral inflammatory signals from cancer might have altered the state of glial cells such as microglia, which play key neuroimmune roles in the central nervous system, thereby disrupting the functional roles of multiple neurons and ultimately impairing the appetite-regulating pathway.
+To test this, I examined the mRNA expression of neuropeptides (AgRP, NPY, and POMC) in the hypothalamus.
+In addition, I also examined the immunoreactivity of AgRP within the PVN.
+In the canonical feeding circuit, AgRP inhibit PVN neurons to promote feeding behavior.
+Despite strong AgRP signaling, however, PVN neurons were not inhibited, resulting in suppression of feeding behavior.
+Based on these findings, I reasoned that peripheral inflammatory signals from cancer might have altered the state of glial cells such as microglia, which play key neuroimmune roles in the central nervous system, thereby affecting the functional roles of multiple neurons, including appetite-regulating circuits.

 Building on these insights, I want to study mainly the following.

-My interests begin with the dynamic interactions among astrocyte, microglia, neurons, and other neural components such as oligodendrocytes and myelin, exploring how their changing states drive neuroinflammation, neuronal dysfunction, and disease progression.
+My primary interest is understanding dynamic interactions among microglia, astrocyte, neurons, and other neural components such as oligodendrocytes, exploring how their changing states drive neuroinflammation, neuronal dysfunction, and disease progression.

 From Molecular Design to Process Efficiency: Enhancing Recombinant Protein Production